webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_onmousemoving_event.md - fires when the mouse was moved over the component
 - api/link/ui.treetable_onmouseout_event.md - fires when the mouse was moved out from the specified item
 - api/link/ui.treetable_onresize_event.md - fires when the width or height of DataTable was changed
-- api/link/ui.treetable_onrotate_event.md - occurs on screen rotating
 - api/link/ui.treetable_onrowresize_event.md - fires when height of row was changed
 - api/link/ui.treetable_onscrollx_event.md - fires when the user scrolls the table left or right
 - api/link/ui.treetable_onscrolly_event.md - fires when the user scrolls the table up or down
 - api/link/ui.treetable_onselectchange_event.md - fires when selection is changed in DataTable
 - api/link/ui.treetable_onstructureload_event.md - fires when the structure of DataTable (columns configuration) is initialized
-- api/link/ui.treetable_onstructureupdate_event.md - fires when structure of datatable was changed ( column added, hidden or reconfigured )
+- api/link/ui.treetable_onstructureupdate_event.md -
 - api/link/ui.treetable_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.treetable_onswipey_event.md - occurs on a vertical swipe movement
+- api/link/ui.treetable_ontimedkeypress_event.md - fires after typing has been finished in the field
 - api/link/ui.treetable_ontouchend_event.md - occurs when the touch event is ended
 - api/link/ui.treetable_ontouchmove_event.md - occurs during touch movement
 - api/link/ui.treetable_ontouchstart_event.md - when some webix view has been touched